 The Short Inca Trail to Machu Picchu, is the perfect alternative for those who would like to approach Machu Picchu on foot and experience the 2 day Inca Trail without multiple days of camping.
 In two days you will hike one of the world’s most famous trails, explore the ruins Wiñay Wayna, which are accessible only via the Inca Trail, enjoy spectacular scenery, and visit Machu Picchu refreshed after a night’s rest in a hotel.

 The itinerary below is a sample.
 Hiking times are an average and will vary depending on the group.
 Additionally, lunch and camp sites may change to meet the needs of the group and conditions.

 We will take the early morning train to km 104 where we will cross the Rio Urubamba and begin a steady three hour hike uphill hike.
-We go past the archaeological site of Chachabamba and a waterfall before reaching Wiñay Wayna (2650m), the largest of the sites along the Inca Trail complete with terraces, buildings, and a series of ritual baths.
+We go past the archaeological site of Chachabamba and a waterfall before reaching Wiñay Wayna (2650m), the largest of the sites along this short Inca Trail to Machu Picchu complete with terraces, buildings, and a series of ritual baths.
 After a tour we join the traditional Inca Trail and hike along original Inca paving down through lush cloud forest to Intipunku, the Sun Gate.

 From here we will be able to look down on Machu Picchu framed by the surrounding mountains–an unforgettable way to see the city.
 We will take photos, but instead of touring the city we travel down to Aguas Calientes (1900m) by bus where we will spend the night in a hotel.
 There are plenty of restaurants, shops, entertainments, and the hot springs to enjoy.
 5 hours walking, 2050-2650-1900m